AlthariqFairuz/AI-Scrapper/README.md

 ## Output

-Results are displayed in a formatted table showing all available information from the AMGR Directory, including member details, locations, and contact information with clickable links.
+Results are displayed in a formatted table.

 ## Rate Limiting